PAST2212/domainthreat/README.md

 - In case of a Merge Error: Try "git reset --hard" before "git pull"

 **Before the first run - How it Works:**
-1. Put your brand names or mailing domain names into this TXT file "User Input/keywords.txt" line per line for monitoring operations (without the TLD).
+1. Put your brand names or mailing domain names into this TXT file "domainthreat/data/userdata/keywords.txt" line per line for monitoring operations (without the TLD).
 Some "TUI" Names are listed per default.

-2. Put common word collisions into this TXT file "User Input/blacklist_keywords.txt" line per line you want to exclude from the results to reduce false positives.
+2. Put common word collisions into this TXT file "domainthreat/data/userdata/blacklist_keywords.txt" line per line you want to exclude from the results to reduce false positives.
 -  e.g. blacklist "lotto" if you monitor keyword "otto", e.g. blacklist "amazonas" if you want to monitor "amazon", e.g. blacklist "intuitive" if you want to monitor "tui" ...

-3. Put commonly used words into this TXT file "User Input/topic_keywords.txt" line per line that are describing your brands, industry, brand names, products on websites.
+3. Put commonly used words into this TXT file "domainthreat/data/userdata/topic_keywords.txt" line per line that are describing your brands, industry, brand names, products on websites.
 These keywords will be used for searching / matching in source codes of webistes.
 Default and **normalized** language is english for performing automated translation operations from HTML Title, Description and Keywords Tag via different translators.
 -  e.g. Keyword "fashion" for a fashion company, e.g. "sneaker" for shoe company, e.g. "Zero Sugar" for Coca Cola Inc., e.g. "travel" for travel company...

-4. Put your brand names into this TXT file "User Input/unique_brand_names.txt" line per line for monitoring operations (e.g. "tui").
-These keywords will be used for searching / matching in sources codes on websites which neither contain your brand names in domain name nor are similar registered to them (e.g. usa-holiday.net).
+4. Put your brand names into this TXT file "domainthreat/data/userdata/unique_brand_names.txt" line per line for monitoring operations (e.g. "tui").
+These keywords will be used for searching / matching in sources codes of websites which neither contain your brand names in domain name nor are similar registered to them (e.g. usa-holiday.net).
 Some "TUI" Names are listed per default.

 # **Troubleshooting**
 - In case of errors with modules "httpcore" or "httpx" - possible fixes: